 Lake Jackson in Brazoria County, Texas — The American South (West South Central)

-Topics and series.
-This historical marker is listed in these topic lists: Agriculture • Settlements & Settlers.
-In addition, it is included in the The Colonial Dames XVII Century, National Society series list.
-A significant historical year for this entry is 1842.
+Topics.
+This historical marker is listed in these topic lists: Agriculture • Waterways & Vessels.
+A significant historical year for this entry is 1847.

 Location.
+29° 3.423′ N, 95° 25.906′ W. Marker is in Lake Jackson, Texas, in Brazoria County.
+Marker is on Crepe Myrtle Street east of Beechwood Street, on the right when traveling east.
 Touch for map.
 Marker is in this post office area: Lake Jackson TX 77566, United States of America.
 Touch for directions.